 Washing with hot water

-Lupo emphasized the importance of avoiding hot water while washing your face or body.
+Lupo emphasizes the importance of avoiding hot water while washing your face or body.

 Using harsh cleansers

 Jaliman says cleansers containing ingredients like sodium lauryl sulfate or any kind of detergent or soap can damage the skin's barrier by stripping the skin of its natural oils.